tomezard/SOES6092/README.md

-# BIOL6052
+# SOES6092
-Data sets and package dependencies for my BIOL6052 Data Management and Generalised Linear Modelling module at the University of Southampton
+Data sets and package dependencies for my SOES6092 Biological Data Science with R module at the University of Southampton.
+Ongoing work is to move all course materials to this site.